microsoft/react-native-code-push/README.md

 - __packageSize__: The size of the code contained within the update, in bytes. *(Number)*

 ##### Methods
-- __install(rollbackTimeout: Number = 0, installMode: CodePush.InstallMode = CodePush.InstallMode.UPDATE_ON_RESTART): Promise&lt;void&gt;__: Installs the update to the application by saving it to the location on disk where the runtime expects to find the latest version of the app.
-If the `InstallMode` parameter is set to `UPDATE_ON_RESTART`, the install will complete, but it won't take effect until the next time that the app is restarted.
-If it is `UPDATE_ON_RESUME`, it will take effect when the app is next resumed after going into the background.
-If the parameter is set to `IMMEDIATE`, it will immediately restart after performing the install, so that the end-user sees the changes immediately.
+- __install(rollbackTimeout: Number = 0, installMode: CodePush.InstallMode = CodePush.InstallMode.ON_NEXT_RESTART): Promise&lt;void&gt;__: Installs the update by saving it to the location on disk where the runtime expects to find the latest version of the app.
+The `installMode` parameter controls when the changes are actually presented to the end-user.
+The default value is to wait until the next app restart to display the changes, but you can refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.
 <br /><br />
 If a value greater than zero is provided to the `rollbackTimeout` parameter, the application will wait for the `notifyApplicationReady` method to be called for the given number of milliseconds before considering the update failed and automatically rolling back to the previous version.
 <br /><br />